12 min read

 - Don't get carried away and remain focused on your current stage of growth and development targets.
 Trying to do everything all at once will result in high burn and reduced runway.

 - Hire properly and find the right mix between roles.
-Avoid an expensive but potentially inappropriate big ticket hire and ensure that founding team members put on multiple hats to avoid unnecessary hires that are underutilized.
+Avoid an expensive but potentially inappropriate big ticket hire and ensure that team members put on multiple hats to avoid unnecessary hires that are underutilized.

 - Investing cash flows: Rent, or lease, anything that you can get your hands on.
 Capex generally is an unnecessary luxury for young companies.